magnus-lycka/mail2alert/README.md

 and `event` from the subject.

 It has the following rule functions:
- - pipelines.all
+ - pipelines.any
-   - all pipelines will match.
+   - any pipelines will match.
  - pipelines.in_group
    - Takes a group name as argument.
 Will match if name of pipeline in message matches is in the pipeline group